tpham0/Portfolio_Tommy/tutorial/HTMLBasics.md

 .menu-container {
   display: flex;

-Enables the flexbox layout mode, makes it possible to mix and match felxbox with other layout models
+Enables the flexbox layout mode, makes it possible to mix and match flexbox with other layout models

  justify-content:
  center